 |Collision Detection||How collisions with other objects are detected.|

-Adding a Rigidbody 2D allows a sprite to be moved in a physically convincing way by applying forces from the scripting API.
-When the appropriate collider component is also attached to the sprite object, it will be affected by collisions with other moving objects.
-Using physics simplifies many common gameplay mechanics and allows for realistic, emergent behaviour with minimal coding.
+Adding a Rigidbody 2D allows a sprite to move in a physically convincing way by applying forces from the scripting API.
+When the appropriate collider component is also attached to the sprite GameObject, it is affected by collisions with other moving GameObjects.
+Using physics simplifies many common gameplay mechanics and allows for realistic behavior with minimal coding.